Key points:

 The ECDC recommended that access to vaccination, testing, and medical care be provided for people already infected.

-Sharing sex toys is also a common mode of transmission, since infected bodily fluids can remain on the toy after use.
+Sharing sex toys is also a mode of transmission of Hepatitis C that we sometimes see, since infected blood can remain on the toy after use.

 Can either of these infections be cured?

 Most people who contract Hepatitis B will not need treatment.
+This is because they develop symptoms, like jaundice which shows the liver is being inflamed correctly by the patients immunity and the virus is going to be kicked out.
 In most cases, these infections are cleared by the immune system.
-Around 5% of people infected with Hepatitis B will develop a chronic condition.
+Around 10% of people infected with Hepatitis B will develop a chronic condition and they are very unlikely to be able to eliminate the virus on their own.

-However, it’s a different story for Hepatitis C. Around 75% of people who catch Hepatitis C will develop a long-term infection.
+However, it’s a different story for Hepatitis C. Around 75% of people who catch Hepatitis C will develop a long-term infection with no symptoms to warn them.

 If either infection becomes significantly advanced, specialised treatment will be needed.